 From Tokyo Station: Take the JR Chuo Line to Tachikawa and transfer to the JR Ome Line for Okutama Station.
 (Travel time: around two hours 15 minutes)

-Located close to the greenery of Okutama is Ome, a quaint, retro town with an air of Showa period nostalgia.
-The Showa Retro Goods Museum houses a wide range of Showa-period snack wrappers, drink cans, bottles and movie posters.
-The Kushi-Kanzashi Museum is dedicated to Japanese hair ornaments—view the wide collection of combs, hairpins and small bags in this museum on the banks of the Tama River.
-For a taste of something completely un-Japanese, the Fussa Base Side Street (in Fussa) runs alongside the Yokota U.S. military base and is packed with shops, restaurants and memorabilia of 1950's America.
+Located close to the greenery of Okutama is Ome, a quaint, retro town with an air of nostalgia for the Showa era (1926-89).
+The Showa Retro Goods Museum houses a wide range of Showa-era snack wrappers, drink cans, bottles and movie posters.
+The Kushi-Kanzashi Museum, located on the banks of the Tama River, specializes in Japanese hair ornaments and houses a collection of about 4,000 combs, kogai (hairpins), small bags, and other items from the Edo period (1603-1868) to the Showa period.
+For a taste of something completely un-Japanese, you can visit Fussa, where the Fussa Base Side Street runs alongside the Yokota U.S. military base and is packed with shops, restaurants and memorabilia of 1950s America.